ProteinCalc Logo

 Vegetarian protein quality note

-Moong dal is nutritious, but legumes are usually lower in one or more essential amino acids than eggs, dairy, meat, or soy.
+Moong dal is a partial plant protein.
+It is nutritious, but legumes are usually lower in one or more essential amino acids than eggs, dairy, meat, or soy.
 Eating varied plant proteins across the day helps cover amino acid needs.

 Best For